TNA Impact preview: The final show before TNA Sacrifice - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-TNA is advertising the following for tonight’s edition of the TNA Impact television show.
+TNA is advertising the following for Thursday’s edition of the TNA Impact television show.

 -TNA World Champion Mike Santana and X Division Champion Leon Slater vs. Eddie Edwards and Cedric Alexander